JetBrains-Research/PyNose/README.md

 - `PYTHON_INTERPRETER_NAME` is the name of the Python interpreter.
 Use the one shown in the last step of ["Set up License and Python"](#set-up-license-and-python) section (in my case it is "Python 3.8").

 Just save and run this script.
 The script will then start the tool.

+### Generate Test Smell Statistics

+You can run `get_csv_stats.py` to generate an aggregated statistics for all analyzed repositories.
+Remember to set `DETECTOR_OUTPUT` variable in that file.